 Example of life insurance cash surrender value

-Using the above scenario, if you have $5,000 in cash value and surrender your policy in the second year, you’ll pay the 9% fee, and you’ll receive $4,550 in total cash surrender value.
+Let’s say your policy has $5,000 in cash value and you surrender your policy in the second year.
+You’ll pay the 9% fee and receive $4,550 in total cash surrender value.

 The longer you’ve had your life insurance policy, the greater the final cash surrender value will be.